GitHub Tutorial

 .

-git pull # pull update from master
+git pull # pull update from remote master

 git checkout Menghan # switch back to your branch [receiving branch]